Warmisti/Anadenanthera/README.md

-- 👋 Hi, I’m @Warmisti
+- 👋 Hi, I’m Anadenanthera
 - 👀 I’m interested in programming and data science
 - 🌱 I’m currently learning Java and SQL
 - 💞️ I’m looking to collaborate on new and easy projects for beginners